kelu124/echomods/Readme.md

 * finalize article
 * add DRV2700 mentions ?
 * clear hilbert ImportError: libf77blas.so.3: cannot open shared object file: No such file or directory
+* Worklog: why not working on Rpi4 out of the box?